 Police testing drug-laced lollipops from Pennsylvania school

-Police are having a lab test drug-laced lollipops handed out by a student at a Pennsylvania charter school, causing one student to overdose.
-Erie police Chief Donald Dacus said police seized 15 of the lollipops from a 17-year-old girl at Perseus House Charter School of Excellence.
+Police say they're having a lab test drug-laced lollipops that were handed out by a student at a Pennsylvania charter school, causing one student to overdose.
+Erie police Chief Donald Dacus says police seized 15 of the lollipops from a 17-year-old girl at Perseus House Charter School of Excellence.

 Add your comments below